-The previous dialog seems to imply that a sync process with my library wasn’t finished.
-So I chose to download a copy as my computer was having all full resolution photos and videos (not the case on my iOS devices though).
+The previous dialogue seems to imply that a sync process with my library wasn’t finished.
+So I chose to download a copy as my computer was having all full-resolution photos and videos (not the case on my iOS devices though).
 But the download took forever (I waited a few hours) but I couldn’t see any progress.

 I decided to stop the process by turning off iCloud Photo Library from within the Photos.app.
-Next I choose to delete all local data and start fresh when I sign back in iCloud later.
+Next, I choose to delete all local data and start fresh when I sign back into iCloud later.
 The next step was to answer a request to decide what to do with Safari passwords.
-Again, I decided to delete this from my Mac because I was was confident to get this back from iCloud servers.
+Again, I decided to delete this from my Mac because I was confident to get this back from iCloud servers.

-I went on appleid.apple.com to login with my Apple ID and chose to use my email address that I wanted to associate it with.
-It was already defined as one of my few email address.
-Since this Apple ID uses two-factors authentication but my only trusted device was my iPhone phone number, I received a six digit code that I had to enter to confirm my session.
+I went on appleid.apple.com to login with my Apple ID and chose to use the email address that I wanted to associate it with.
+It was already defined as one of my few email addresses.
+Since this Apple ID uses two-factor authentication but my only trusted device was my iPhone phone number, I received a six-digit code that I had to enter to confirm my session.

 Next, that was the time to change my Apple ID email address

 When you hit Continue, the change takes place and voilà!
-The next part is to sign back in iCloud on all your devices… I choose to do it in the reverse order.
+The next part is to sign back into iCloud on all your devices… I choose to do it in the reverse order.

-- Sign-in in from iOS device will required the passcode to unlock the device itself;
+- Sign-in in from an iOS device will require the passcode to unlock the device itself;

 - iCloud sign-in is a slow process as was the sign off process;